 How to Make Habits Automatic

-With that in mind, here are my top-four tips on how to get your habit reps in:
+With that in mind, here are four important practical ideas on how to get these habit reps done.

 #2: Consistently show up.
 Don’t underestimate the power of just showing up and starting.
 You don’t need to feel like doing something to do it.
 I don’t feel like writing for this blog every Saturday morning, but the simple action of dragging myself to the café in which I write and making a start will almost always deliver a result.
-As I’m there, why wouldn’t I try to write something?
 Adopt this approach and you beat the biggest obstacle to forming a positive habit: starting.

 #3: Package habits with a reward.
 Link the behaviour with a subsequent reward.
 Studies show that we are more likely to stick with a habit if we package it with a near-term reward.
 Rewards too distant can lead to an effect known as temporal discounting, where we devalue the reward because it is so far away.
 An easy way to effectively package a habit with a reward is to stack on a pleasurable habit after the desired habit.
 For example, “after I complete the blog post, I will watch an episode of my favourite series on Netflix.”